Meditation: 5 basic rules

-At the time I had a zafu that I had never really used, except for a few minutes
+At the time, I had a zafu that I'd never really used, except for a few minutes.

-And so the work begins... and I, very quickly, started to have horrible pain in my legs.
-An advice: if you are not flexible, run away from the meditation cushion!
+And so the work began... and I soon began to feel a terrible ache in my legs.
+A word of advice: if you're not flexible, stay away from the meditation cushion!

-And when you concentrate on these problems, I can tell you that in meditation, you are not there at all!
+And when you're concentrating on these problems, I can tell you that in meditation, you're not there at all!
 You start fidgeting to find the right posture, your thoughts scatter, you create noise and confusion around you.

-The following sessions I tried other ways to pose my body....
+In the following sessions, I tried other ways of posing my body....
 Sitting on my knees....
-No more !!!!
+Never again !!!!
 Sitting against a wall....
-I think this is the best way to doze off!
+I think that's the best way to doze off!

-And then I test the meditation bench.
+And then I try out the meditation bench.
 THE revelation!
-Finally the tool that suits me perfectly.
+Finally, the tool that suits me perfectly.

-Once I had found the right posture, the work would finally begin..
+Once I'd found the right posture, the work was finally about to begin..

-You will have understood, meditation should not be a torture or a gym session.
-The best posture is the one that suits you, the one in which you feel the best
+As you've already guessed, meditation doesn't have to be torture or gymnastics.
+The best posture is the one that suits you, the one in which you feel most comfortable.

 Which position for meditation?

-A basic criterion is that you should be seated, in the lotus position for example, as this posture allows you to be alert and awake
+A basic criterion is that you should be seated, in the lotus position for example, as this posture allows you to be alert and awake.

-Moreover, it is important that the sacrum and coccyx, which carry the memory of what you are, are in contact with Mother Earth.
+It's also important that the sacrum and coccyx, which carry the memory of who you are, are in contact with Mother Earth.

-It is necessary that the back is straight, but without forcing, without creating tension.
-When the posture is right, the back is straight naturally, without effort.
-The straight back brings the presence of dignity, promotes awakening and connects man to the energy of the sun.
+The spine needs to be straight, but without strain or tension.
+When the posture is right, the back is naturally straight, without effort.
+A straight back brings dignity, promotes awakening and connects you to the energy of the sun.

-If you sit on a chair, you will have to place yourself on the edge to find the right balance, so that the back enters the straightness without effort (otherwise beware of the risks of dozing off!)
+If you're sitting on a chair, you'll need to position yourself on the edge to find the right balance, so that your back goes straight effortlessly (otherwise, beware of dozing off!)

-If you sit on the floor, you will have to raise your body slightly so that the back enters naturally in the straightness.
+If you're sitting on the floor, you'll need to elevate your body slightly, so that your back goes straight naturally.
 Place yourself on a meditation mat if necessary, in the lotus position for example.

-The secret of the right posture is not in the posture itself, but rather in theinner attitude and awareness.
-It is important to sit on the earth with gentleness, love, respect and awareness
+The secret of the right posture lies not in the posture itself, but rather in inner attitude and awareness.
+It's important to sit on the ground with gentleness, love, respect and awareness.

-The more your consciousness is awake, the more you will find the right posture.
+The more your consciousness is awakened, the more you'll find the right posture.

 Find the right posture that will allow you to enter deeply into the experience of meditation.
-Your meditation can become real, alive, intense, effective.
+Your meditation will become real, alive, intense and effective.

 Rule 2: Breathe to meditate

 Meditation requires silence and calm in the mind.
-Before you begin, take a few minutes of deep breathing to bring peace to yourself.
-Breathing is also a good support, throughout the meditation.
+Before you begin, take a few minutes of deep breathing to bring peace to your mind.
+Breathing is also a good support throughout meditation.

-The breathing that consists in breathing in by filling the body with air from the belly to the collarbones and breathing out by emptying the body from the collarbones to the belly, is effective.
-But if you are not comfortable, you can adopt abdominal breathing, which consists of inflating only the belly on the inhalation and retracting it on the exhalation (without making efforts).
+Breathing in by filling the body with air from the belly to the collarbones, and breathing out by emptying the body from the collarbones to the belly, is effective.
+But if you're not comfortable, you can adopt abdominal breathing, which consists of inflating only the belly on inhalation and retracting it on exhalation (without exerting yourself).

-Focusing on the breath is also a great exercise for calming the mind.
+Concentrating on breathing is also an excellent exercise for calming the mind.

 Rule 3: achieve stillness and emptiness